avramukk/avramukk.github.io/content/en/about/_index.md

 type: "blank"
 weight: 1
 ---
-With 7+ years in IT, I've honed my skills in cloud, video broadcasting, QA processes, project management and live video streaming.
-I've managed SDLC, improved CI/CD, and ensured smooth broadcast operations.
-I'm adept at handling multiple responsibilities in fast-paced environments.
+I am a DevOps Engineer with over 5 years in system administration and 4 years in development and cloud computing.
+Proficient in managing Linux environments, implementing CI/CD pipelines, IaC, automating tasks using Bash and Python.
+Skilled in containerization with Docker.
+Currently deep dive in GitOps and Kubernetes.
+Strong expertise in AWS and the streaming domain.

   <p>
-    I like to learn new things and dive deep into it.
-And I push all learning stuff into my
+    I am a curious person, learn new things and dive deep into it.
+I push all learning stuff into my
       <a target="_blank" rel="noopener noreferrer" href="https://github.com/avramukk/lab.git">lab</a> repository.
   </p>